ShrRa/interpython_hpc/_episodes/21-cpu-sequential.md

 Summation is one of those operations that can be vectorized.
 In Python, if we loop over an array element by element, the interpreter has to execute each iteration in Python’s high-level code, which adds overhead and slows things down.
 In contrast, C is a low-level, compiled language, meaning its instructions are executed directly by the CPU without the overhead of Python’s interpreter.
 Vectorization in this context means that instead of performing the sum one element at a time in Python, we hand the entire array to a function like `numpy.sum`, which is implemented in optimized C code.
 This function can take advantage of CPU-level optimizations, such as processing multiple elements at once (using SIMD instructions) and reducing loop overhead.
 In essence, vectorization allows Python to delegate heavy computations to fast, compiled code, giving a huge speed-up while letting us write clean, high-level Python code.

 ~~~
+# File Name - vector_numpy.py
+# This script demonstrates summing a large NumPy array using NumPy's built-in
+# vectorized function np.sum, which is much faster than a manual Python loop.

+# Import NumPy for numerical array operations and time for measuring execution time
+import numpy as np
+import time

+# Create a NumPy array of 10 million random values between 0 and 1
+array = np.random.rand(10**7)

+# Record the start time
+start = time.time()

+# Compute the sum using NumPy's optimized vectorized function
 total = np.sum(array)

+# Record the end time
 end = time.time()

+# Print the final sum and the time taken
 print(f"Sum: {total}, Time taken: {end - start:.4f} seconds")

 ~~~
 {: .language-python}